sanjar91/Fantastic-Four/Code Analysis.md

 # Code Analysis

-After engaging in security-related activities such as misuse cases, assurance cases, and threat models, we identified that the following security features were high priority:
+After engaging in the security-related activities of misuse cases, assurance cases, and threat modeling, we identified the following security features to be high priority:
 - authentication
 - authorization
 - requiring strong passwords
 - DOS prevention (limiting number of connections and denying dupliacate requests from the same connection)
 - Logging of the broker and username/password creations

-**Code Review Strategy**
+## Code Review Strategy

-Our code review strategy involved numerous activities which we list below:
+Our code review strategy involved the following activities:
-- Examine the documentation for mentions of these security features
-- Identify any unpatched CVE's
- - Examine past issues and the question/response cycle between users and maintainers of mosquitto to develop an idea of the project's current health of maintainability
+* Run static analysis tools against the codebase
+* Analysis the static analysis results
-- Run static analysis tools.
-Filter through the results for any results that might be of concern
+  * Filter the static analysis results to security related areas of concern
+  * Identify any patterns and files of interest from the report.
+Identify repeated CVEs
+* Conduct manual code reviews of high level flagged areas of concern in relation to identified CVEs
-- Identify major source code files of interest that are involved in our high priority features.
-Conduct a systematic manual code review of these files
+* Conduct manual code review of files of interested identified in our previous security-related activities

-**Code Review Results**
+  * scope manual code review to CVE's identified in static analysis

+## Code Review Results

+### Codacy

+**Overview**
 - Codacy Report [![Codacy Badge](https://api.codacy.com/project/badge/Grade/54e5a5c7877d4c6a948a249c66a856ef)](https://www.codacy.com/app/sanjar91/mosquitto?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=ppeters0502/mosquitto&amp;utm_campaign=Badge_Grade)

+**Filtering Process**

+**Patterns, CVEs, Files of Interest**

+### Codacy

+**Overview**

+**Filtering Process**

+**Patterns, CVEs, Files of Interest**

+### Manual Code Review

+**Inspection of Flagged Lines of Code**

+**Scoped Manual Code Review of Previously Identified Files of Interest**

+**Issue with Codebase**